sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - A slow receiver should not impact either other receivers or publishers.
 - The receivers should be able to learn the count of messages they have missed to receive.
 - The receivers & publishers could go down and come up anytime.
-- A publishing API validates every event per YANG schema by default.
-This default behavior can be turned off via /etc/sonic/init-cfg.json.
-In case of turning off, offline validation occurs.
-  - The events that failed validation are not published.
-  - The failed validations are logged via syslog and event is raised
-- A receiver should be able to compute the count of messages it missed to receive as ZMQ PUB/SUB drops messages upoin Q overflow.

 ### Design
 - Use ZMQ PUB/SUB for publish & subscribe.